🔼The name Ezra: Summary

 The verb עזר ('azar), means to help or support, and is often used in military contexts, or to describe God's proverbial help.
 The nouns עזר ('azar) and עזרה ('ezra) both mean help.
 A much rarer but identically spelled noun עזרה ('azara) means enclosure and comes probably from an other root.

 This feminine noun עזרה (ezra), meaning help, is identical to the name of Ezrah with the he.

-The heh and the aleph are both not very dominant letters and get substituted for one another at the drop of a hat.
+The he and the aleph are both not very dominant letters and get substituted for one another at the drop of a hat.
 So both names mean Help, but there's more:

-The name Ezra with the aleph may also be seen as a compound of two elements, namely (az), meaning strong, and a shortened form of (ra'a), meaning to see.
-Derivative (ra'eh), means seer, and (ro'eh), means prophetic vision.
+The name Ezra with the aleph may also be seen as a compound of two elements, the first one being עז (az), meaning strong:

-That way the name Ezra means Help, with the connotation of Strong Vision.
+Following this line of etymology, the name Ezra would mean Help, with the connotation of Strong Vision.
 And that would suit this amazing visionary and reformer just fine.